 The SWPPP shall include a site map.
-The site map shall be provided on an 8-1/2 x 1/1 inch or larger sheet and include notes, legends, and other data as appropriate to ensure that the site map is clear and understandable.
-If necessary, facility operators may provide the required information on the second sec multiple site maps.
+The site map shall be provided on an 8-1⁄2 x 11 inch or larger sheet and include notes, legends, and other data as appropriate to ensure that the site map is clear and understandable.
+If necessary, facility operators may provide the required information on multiple site maps.